zfcampus/apigility-documentation/content-validation/advanced.md

 registered with the `input_filters` configuration (or within the `getInputFilterConfig()` method of a Zend Framework module).

-For the GET method, the input filter elements keys are used as query whitelist, they are merged with those in the admin ui if exists (since v1.5.0).
+Since version 1.5.0 of zf-content-validation, when a `GET` request is made, the input filter element keys are used as a query whitelist, and merged with those in the admin UI if any exist.

 Provide only the configuration you need; for instance, if your `PATCH` and `PUT` requests use the same input filter, define that in the `input_filter` key, and then define only your `POST` input